Using the JDC Archives

 We do not charge for use of the Archives.
 Fees for photocopying or scanning and for labor apply, as do fees for the reproduction and use of photos.
 Please click here for our fee schedule.

 What kind of photos can I find at JDC Archives?

-JDC photos depict the operations and activities of JDC in some 90 countries -- from Albania to Yugoslavia -- in diverse regions, including North Africa, Latin America, Western and Eastern Europe, Asia, the Former Soviet Union, and Israel, from 1914 to the present.
+JDC photos depict the operations and activities of JDC in some 90 countries -- from Aden to Yugoslavia -- in diverse regions, including North Africa, Latin America, Western and Eastern Europe, Asia, the Former Soviet Union, and Israel, from 1914 to the present.

 How did you acquire these photos?

 Photos were taken by JDC representatives during field visits, by photographers commissioned by JDC, and by board members visiting JDC sites, with the goal of bringing the needs of individuals and communities assisted by JDC to the attention of a wider public.